-- 21. Reference is made to the report on the work of IOS for 2024 (UNAIDS/PCB (56)/25.18).
+21. Reference is made to the report of the work of the Office of Internal Oversight Services (IOS) of WHO for 2024.
 In 2024, IOS received 10 new allegations involving UNAIDS staff and resources, compared with 29 in 2023.
-Management notes that, of the 10 allegations received in 2024, six were subject to a full investigation by IOS and the other four were closed (two at intake, one following preliminary review, and one after a full investigation had found it to be unsubstantiated). - 22.
-There was decrease in the number of new allegations received in 2024, compared to previous years, in particular in relation to abusive conduct and sexual misconduct (please see Table 4 in section 23 of the IOS report).
+Management notes that 9 out of the 10 allegations received in 2024 6 were subject to a full investigation by IOS, the other 4 were closed (two at intake, one following preliminary review, and one after a full investigation, which was unsubstantiated)

-- 23. Where the allegations were found to be substantiated following investigation, UNAIDS took appropriate corrective administrative action.
-For a comprehensive review of actions taken on investigative or other findings or irregular practices and conduct in 2024, reference is made to the annual report on corrective administrative action including disciplinary measures imposed in 2024 UNAIDS/PCB (56)CRP5. - 24.
-UNAIDS will continue with every effort to make UNAIDS a safe, equal and empowering workplace, with zero tolerance for sexual exploitation, abuse, harassment and other forms of misconduct.
-Important progress has been made in strengthening its safeguarding oversight, improving policies and systems and transforming organizational culture.
-Following review, a number of improvements are being implemented including: - prevention of sexual exploitation, abuse and harassment as mandatory training for staff and consultants: - performance reviews include specific safeguarding-related indicators for managers; - online footprint checks for all new recruits for staff positions has been instituted, and consultants are required to complete ethics and sexual abuse prevention online courses before being contracted; and - social media guidelines are being updated. - 25.
-In addition to the above, UNAIDS has continued to pursue its #RESPECT campaign, working closely with staff on promoting a respectful and safe workplace.
-UNAIDS relaunched the materials of the #RESPECT campaign on its internal social media channel, with a series of posts highlighting scenarios that help explain the policy and the code of conduct. - 26.
-Management also continued to promote the UNAIDS "Code of conduct to prevent abusive conduct and sexual misconduct at events and gatherings" for use by all staff during events and gatherings. - 27.
-Reference is made to the "Update on strategic human resources management issues", for more information on the initiatives and actions taken.
+- 22. 2024 is marked by decrease in the number of new allegations received compared to previous years, in particular as relates abusive conduct and sexual misconduct (please see Table 4 in section 23 of the said Report). - 23.
+Where the allegations were found to be substantiated following investigation, UNAIDS took appropriate corrective administrative action.
+For a comprehensive review of actions taken on investigative or other findings or irregular practices and conduct in 2024, reference is made to the Annual report on corrective administrative action including disciplinary measures imposed in 2024 UNAIDS/PCB (56)CRP5. - 24.
+UNAIDS will continue with every effort to make UNAIDS a safe, equal, and empowering workplace, with zero tolerance for sexual exploitation, abuse, harassment and other forms of misconduct, and important progress have been made in strengthening its safeguarding oversight, improving policies and systems and transforming organizational culture (cf. MOPAN report, 2023).
+Following review in a number of improvements are under implementation including: - prevention of sexual exploitation, abuse and harassment as mandatory training for staff and consultants, - performance reviews include specific safeguarding related indicators for managers, - online footprint checks for all new recruits for staff positions has been instituted, and consultants are required to complete ethics and sexual abuse prevention online courses before being contracted - social media guidelines are being updated. - 25.
+In addition to the above, UNAIDS has continued to pursue its #RESPECT campaign working closely with staff on promoting a respectful and safe workplace.
+UNAIDS relaunched the materials of the #RESPECT campaign on our internal social media channel with a series of posts highlighting scenarios that help explain the policy and the Code of Conduct. - 26.
+Management also continued to promote the UNAIDS Code of Conduct to Prevent Abusive Conduct and Sexual Misconduct at Events and Gatherings for use by all staff during different types of events and gatherings. - 27.
+Reference is made to the Update on strategic human resources management issues, for more information on the initiatives and actions taken.